Flushing & Locking Practices

 TECHNIQUE

-• To consider flushing using a slow and steady technique, for example less than 1 mL per second to limit the damage to the vein wall potentially caused by fast flow rates (47) and completing the flush by maintaining positive pressure (38).
+- To consider flushing using a slow and steady technique, for example less than 1mL per second to limit the damage to the vein wall potentially caused by fast flow rates (48) and complete with the appropriate clamp disconnection sequence according to the type of needleless connector to maintain a positive pressure and reduce the risk of blood reflux at the catheter tip (39).

 Refer to section below for more information and discussion of current evidence.